-There are a lot of people in Glendale, and around the entire United States, in fact, who struggle with dental anxiety.
+There are a lot of people in Pasadena, and around the entire United States, in fact, who struggle with dental anxiety.
 This is often a common issue that our doctors must contend with on a regular basis, and as such, we have quite a lot of practice and experience in helping patients calm down and get through their visits in a reasonable manner while avoiding sedation dentistry.

 While sedation dentistry is certainly an option which our doctors would be happy to speak with any interested party about, there are several things a patient can do completely on their own to help make the experience less intense for them and mitigate their anxiety.
 But what exactly are these things, and how can a patient begin to implement them into their regular dental routine without the need for sedation dentistry?

 Be Forward About the Way They Are Feeling About Their Dental Visit

 One of the simplest, and most important things, a patient can do when they come to visit our doctors is to simply tell them how they feel at the outset of the visit.
 After discussing their feelings with the dentist, both parties can decide whether sedation dentistry is an option they would like to explore.
 This allows the patient to feel more relaxed during the treatment and doesn’t involve any kind of discomfort.

 In addition, there are several other things a patient can do at the outset of the visit as well.
 They can ask the dentist as many questions as they deem necessary to feel comfortable, and our doctors would be more than happy to answer each and every one of them.
 They can also set up a system wherein, during the procedure, a patient can simply put their hand up, and the dentist will stop what they are doing and attend to the patient.

 Relaxation is the Key to a Great Dental Visit